itsTeknas/text-placeholder/README.md

 An angular directive that shows a Text Placeholder when the image src is absent or fails to load

-- tiny ~88kb
 - uses renderer2, will work in serverside rendering
-- computes a two lettered text given a name or string
+- computes a two lettered text given a name or string from the image alt property
 - will generate a placeholder if the image link is broken or empty

 ## Preview